LGBTQIA Students

 - How open will I be about my sexual orientation with my teachers, peers, friends, host family and others?

-- How important is it to me to find other LGB students and friends while abroad?
-How will I make connections with other LGB students, local residents, or community organizations?
+- How important is it to me to find other LGBTQIA students and friends while abroad?
+How will I make connections with other LGBTQIA students, local residents, or community organizations?

 - What are my safety needs and perceptions, and how can they best be met?
 Is the program able to make special accommodations for students who request single rooms, private bathrooms/showers, or certain roommates?